-Next section the Fading effect will be studied over a 5G NSA network.
+International Journal of Wireless & Mobile Networks (IJWMN), Vol.14, No.6, December 2022 Next section the Fading effect will be studied over a 5G NSA network.
 The throughput response is analysed over the MCS variation.

 4.2.
-Analysis for Fading Channel
+Analysis for Fading effect

-The addition of Fading on the transmitted signal increases the error probability due to the small scale power oscillations.
+The addition of Fading on the transmitted signal increases the error probability due to the smallscale power oscillations.
 This causes poor performance in a communication system because it can result in a loss of signal power without reducing the noise power.
 This signal loss can be over a part of or all of the signal bandwidth.
-This can cause problems such as phase distortions and inter symbol interference in data transmission.
+This can cause problems such as phase distortions and inter- symbol interference in data transmission.
 The consequence is a higher BLER compared with the analysis made in Section A. This section shows the strong degradation over the signal considering an suburban fading profile.

-Table III presents the campaign results for a 5G signal weakened for fading losses for 64QAM/256-QAM modulations and variable coding scheme (MCS).
+Table III presents the campaign results for a 5G signal weakened for fading losses for 64-QAM/256-QAM modulations and variable coding scheme (MCS).

 64-QAM

 MCS BLER (SNR 15 dB) BLER (SNR 25 dB)

 11 7.5% 0%

 15 50% 1%

 19 53.5% 24%

+256-QAM

+MCS BLER (SNR 15 dB) BLER (SNR 25 dB)

+20 61% 20%

+24 70% 50%

+27 77.5% 50.5%

-TABLE III.
+Table III.
 BLER versus MCS under AWGN + Fading